Non-Resident Individual for AY 2025-26

 5 Crore |

 Amount payable as income tax and surcharge shall not exceed the total amount payable as income-tax on total income of Rs.
 2 crore by more than the amount of income that exceeds Rs.
-2 crore |
+2 crore under both the tax regimes. |

 5 Crore |